replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

   </tr>
 </table>

-All resources are included by default.
-To exclude resources from the backup, the [`velero.io/exclude-from-backup=true`](https://velero.io/docs/v1.5/resource-filtering/#veleroioexclude-from-backuptrue) label must be used and added to the resource instead.
+There are some top-level field limitations for full backups.
+For information about limitations, see [Limitations for Full Backups](#limitations).

-## Limitations for Full Backups
+## Limitations for Full Backups {#limitations}

 The following top-level fields for Backup custom resources are not supported in full backups.